 - Small group work and class support

-- At ICA our ethos is “Aspire, work hard and achieve” and it is our responsibility to help these young people, despite the barriers to achievement they may encounter, to fulfil their potential and succeed at Irlam and Cadishead Academy, in further education, in the workplace and the wider world.
+- At ICA our four key pillars are 'Respect, Enthusiasm, Ambition and Determination' and it is our responsibility to help these young people, despite the barriers to achievement they may encounter, to fulfil their potential and succeed at Irlam and Cadishead Academy, in further education, in the workplace and the wider world.

 To ensure all pupil premium students at Irlam and Cadishead Academy:

 - have high aspirations in school and beyond.

 - achieve a positive Progress 8 score, in line with other students.

 - achieve at least expected progress in GCSE English and Maths, based on the prior attainment in Key Stage 2.

 - achieve attendance/punctuality above the national average and in line with other students.